jessxiong/recipeasy/README.md

 POST /cookbook/userid/add adds a new cookbook to a user’s account

-PATCH /cookbook/userid/description updates information about the cookbook’s description

 GET /user/login  Allows users to log into their account.

 POST /user/register  Allows users to register for an account.

 GET /user/profile returns Users profile page and information